simonegymondo/testSparkRest/README.md

 Spark API Testing
 ===========

-This is a simple API server in Java Spark.
+This is a simple API server in Java Spark and it currently runs on OpenJDK8.
+It is not compatible with OracleJDK8.
 It includes a simple Spring integrated service which stores data in memory.
 The service is thread safe and is limited in space by the amount of memory allocated for the running process.
 It also includes unit and API testing.